dgbeck/backbone.marionette.subviews/README.md

 A parent view will automatically attempt to close all its subviews when its close() method is called.
 If any subview can not be closed, then the parent view will also not close.

+When a view is re-rendered, its subviews will also be re-rendered, as opposed to being replaced with new view objects.
+As a result any state information that the subview objects contain will be preserved.

 You can turn on debugMode be setting the variable of the same name to true, which will help in debugging errors in rendering code by leaving breadcrumbs in the console log.
 (The call stack can be difficult to interpret when rendering subviews several layers deep.)

+## Bonus

+This plugin works very well with (Backbone.Courier)[https://github.com/dgbeck/backbone.courier], since you may use your subview names as the `source` part of the `onMessages` and `passMessages` hashes.
+Backbone.Courier provides an easy way for views to communicate up and down the view hierarchy.